skip to Main Content

 In March 2018, thousands of Palestinians in Gaza began participating in weekly demonstrations known as “The Great March of Return.”
 They were held near the perimeter fence between Gaza and Israel, calling for an end to the illegal Israeli blockade and for the Palestinian refugees’ right to return.

 The demonstrations culminated on the eve of the 70th anniversary of the Nakba and received an outpour of global support.
 Protestors exercised their freedom to express and demonstrate under international law, demanding a right to return back to their towns and villages in what is now Israel.
 Israeli forces deployed tanks, military vehicles, and snipers behind the perimeter fence.
+An Empire Files documentary titled “Gaza Fights For Freedom” features exclusive footage of the demonstrations and covers the events in great detail.

 While the vast majority of protests were peaceful, the Israeli use of tear gas invoked stone throwing, tire burning, and occasional molotov cocktails towards the fence.
 As the weeks went by, Israeli forces began firing rubber bullets, and eventually, live ammunition on unarmed protestors, causing massive casualties.